junxit/us-congress-bills-112/metadata.md

 - 2011-05-18 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman with an amendment in the nature of a substitute.
 With written report No. 112-17.
 - 2011-05-18 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman with an amendment in the nature of a substitute.
 With written report No. 112-17.
 - 2011-05-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 53.
+- 2011-11-17 — Amendment SA 1223 agreed to in Senate by Unanimous Consent.
+- 2011-11-17 — Amendment SA 1223 proposed by Senator Levin for Senator Bingaman. (consideration: CR S7780; text: CR S7780) To improve the bill.
+- 2011-11-17 — Measure laid before Senate by unanimous consent. (consideration: CR S7778-7782; text of measure as reported in Senate: CR S7778-7780)
+- 2011-11-17 — Passed Senate with an amendment by Unanimous Consent. (text: CR S7780-7782)
+- 2011-11-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S7780-7782)
+- 2011-11-17 — Senate amendment agreed to: Amendment SA 1223 agreed to in Senate by Unanimous Consent.
+- 2011-11-17 — Senate amendment proposed (on the floor): Amendment SA 1223 proposed by Senator Levin for Senator Bingaman.(consideration: CR S7780; text: CR S7780)
+- 2011-11-17 — Senate amendment submitted